 Grip Andries de, Sieben Inge, Jaarsveld Danielle van (ROA wp)

 Call centres are often classified as electronic sweatshops offering only dead-end jobs (Taylor, et al., 2002; Deery & Kinnie, 2004).The labour market for call centre agents could thus be characterised as a secondary labour market of insecure, poorly paid jobs without any career opportunities (Dekker, De Grip & Heijke, 2002).
-We analyze survey data collected from a national survey of call centre managers in the Netherlands.
 We investigate whether the need for workforce flexibility may provide an explanation for the labour market segmentation in the call centre sector.
 We begin with a brief overview of labour market segmentation theory.
 We investigate the differences between employment conditions in in-house and subcontractor call centres, to determine whether there is labour market segmentation.
 We assess the influence of industrial relations and determine whether these reflect the labour market segmentation.

 Labour market segmentation and the state: the New Zealand experience

 Peter Brosnan, Griffith Univ.
 Brisbane, Australia, David Rea and Moira Wilson, Univ. of Cambridge UK

 Abstract: Analyses the role of the state in the historical process of labour market segmentation.
 The New Zealand labour market is used as an example of the state's role in the process of labour market segmentation.

 The industrial structure and labour market segmentation: Urban and regional implications

 Michael W. Danson, Department of Social and Economic Research, University of Glasgow, Glasgow, UK